padiks/django-modular-project/14-rest-api-consumer/README.md

 │   │   ├── admin.py
 │   │   ├── apps.py
 │   │   ├── models.py            ← Optional if needed
-│   │   ├── serializers.py       ← Not needed in this guide, since we're only consuming data
 │   │   ├── views.py             ← Logic for fetching API data and rendering it
 │   │   └── urls.py              ← URLs for the consumer app
 │